Luxcompany/Varcel/README.md

 //...

-//get value of "varName" in program, and store it in myVar v_var myVar = v_var_get("varName");
+//get handle of "varName" in program, and store it in myVar v_var myVar = v_var_get("varName");

 //print myVar if it's a string